Balcony ideas for your little patch of paradise

 Go in a new direction

 Working with a pocket-sized space?
 One way to make your balcony feel larger is to play with the direction you place furnishings.
-In this scheme by myhome, two cosy chairs face inwards towards the interior living room, blurring the line between inside and out and creating the illusion of a larger space.
+In this scheme by myhome, two cosy chairs face inward, towards the interior living room, blurring the line between inside and out and creating the illusion of a larger space.
 Mini citrus trees and orange accent cushions add a refreshing finish to this urban oasis.

 Mix and match furniture